-LGIM considers this vote significant as it is an escalation of their climate-related engagement activity and their public call for high quality and credible transition plans to be subject to a shareholder vote.
+LGIM considers this vote significant as it is relating to its voting policy on the topic of the combination of the board chair and CEO, and also as it is relevant to its voting policy on the topic of one-share-one vote and equality of voting rights.
 LGIM will continue to engage with their investee companies, publicly advocate their position on this issue and monitor company and market-level progress.